navneet0693/gitlab-github-integrations/README.md

 # **What**

 This repository is an example to enable mirroring of Github repository to drupal.org project hosted on Gitlab.
-This will updated your Drupal.org's project repository with the changes in your Github repository.
+This will updated your Drupal.org's project repository with the changes in your Github repository, not vice-versa.
 This deployments/pushes can be check via "Actions" tab on your Github repository.

 # **Why**

-We often host our Drupal.org projects on Github for better collaborations and workflows and we maintain it on Github and then push the changes to Drupal.org.
+Sometimes, we host our Drupal.org projects on Github for better collaborations and workflows and we maintain it on Github and then push the changes to Drupal.org.
+But this is a manual task, so we need to find a solution which automates this process.

 # **How**